-The programme offers flexibility with four intakes per year and 6, 8 and 12-month course options (two, three or four terms), depending on academic background and level of English.
+The programme offers flexibility with four intakes per year and 6, 8, 12 and 18-month course options (two, three, four or six terms), depending on academic background and level of English.

 Students who successfully complete foundation studies are guaranteed entry to an appropriate Victoria University of Wellington undergraduate degree.

 Students who apply for the Victoria University of Wellington Foundation Studies programme will receive two offers of place when they apply – a letter of offer for foundation, and a conditional letter of offer for an undergraduate degree at Victoria University.
 An unconditional offer of place will be issued as soon as students have successfully completed the foundation programme and met admission requirements.

 The top student completing foundation studies each term receives a NZ$5,000 scholarship towards tuition fees in the first year of their undergraduate degree at Victoria University.